gabrielguarisa/brdata/README.md

 ## Usage

-The documentation is available in the [docs](https://github.com/gabrielguarisa/brdata/tree/main/docs) folder.
+The documentation is available in the [docs folder](https://github.com/gabrielguarisa/brdata/tree/main/docs) or in the [docs website](https://gabrielguarisa.github.io/brdata/).

 ## How to contribute